annotation/stam-tools/CONTRIBUTING.md

 ## AI policy

-1. We do **NOT** accept contributions in which a significant part of the contribution is the output of a generative AI (LLM) system, either edited or unedited (e.g. vibe-coding); **all** lines must be checked and taken responsibility for by a human (within the no warranty limits of the license).
+1. We do **NOT** accept contributions in which a significant part of the contribution is the output of a generative AI (LLM) system, either edited or unedited (e.g. vibe-coding);
+ **all** lines **MUST** be checked and taken responsibility for by a human (within the no warranty limits of the license).
-2. We do **NOT** accept any non-human as Co-Author of git commits; authorship is for legal attribution and responsibility, an LLM can not take this role.
+2. We do **NOT** accept any non-human as `Co-Author` of git commits; authorship is for legal attribution and responsibility, an LLM can not take this role.
+  If LLMs are involved *within the limits set forth here*, you **MUST** always disclose this using the `Assisted-by` tag and mention the model name and version.
 3. We do **NOT** accept issues or pull requests written by AI agents, nor comments, code reviews or brainstorming sessions by AI agents.

 This is a almost a No-AI policy but it is formulated in a way that still leaves *some* room for user discretion to use an LLM for limited code assistance, code analysis, to condense documentation for your own education, or for tasks such spelling correction or translation assistance.
-The guideline to keep in mind here is; *as soon as LLM usage is noticeable or widespread in your contribution, it is too much*.
+The guideline to keep in mind here is; *as soon as LLM usage is noticeable (through other means than the mandatory `Assisted-by` tag) or widespread in your contribution, it is too much*.
 We ask to reconsider if using an LLM is indeed the appropriate means to solve a certain task or if simpler solutions suffice.